 Macbeth is being shown on Wednesday 4 Apr 2018.
 The warrior Macbeth fights on the side of the King of Scotland – but when a coven of witches prophesize that he shall become king himself, a ruthless ambition drives Macbeth and his wife to horrific acts.
 Verdi’s life-long love affair with Shakespeare’s works began with Macbeth, a play he considered to be ‘one of the greatest creations of man’.

 The final performance of the Season is the hotly anticipated new staging of Swan Lake (Tuesday 12 June) by Liam Scarlett.
 Building on the choreography of Marius Petipa and Lev Ivanov, Liam Scarlett’s interpretation is sure to delight audiences as they see a modern take on arguably the world’s most famous ballet.

-Don’t miss the opportunity to see these fabulous atmospheric live performances at your local cinema.
+Don’t miss the opportunity to see these fabulous atmospheric live performances at The Beehive.